thomas-enxuli/Deep-Learning-Food-Detection-Model/README.md

 images: contains raw images

-extracted_info: collected in the first week (abandoned because there is no box)
+old_extracted_info: collected in the first week (abandoned because there is no box)

 google_crawler: collected in the second week (abandoned because there is no box)